Logesh-KS/VLSI-LAB-EXP-2/README.md

 **PROCEDURE :**

-Open Vivado: Launch Xilinx Vivado software on your computer.
+1.Open Vivado: Launch Xilinx Vivado software on your computer.

-Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".
+2.Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".

-Project Settings: Follow the prompts to set up your project.
+3.Project Settings: Follow the prompts to set up your project.
 Specify the project name, location, and select RTL project type.

-Add Design Files: Add your Verilog design files to the project.
+4.Add Design Files: Add your Verilog design files to the project.
 You can do this by right-clicking on "Design Sources" in the Sources window, then selecting "Add Sources".
 Choose your Verilog files from the file browser.

-Specify Simulation Settings: Go to "Simulation" > "Simulation Settings".
+5.Specify Simulation Settings: Go to "Simulation" > "Simulation Settings".
 Choose your simulation language (Verilog in this case) and simulation tool (Vivado Simulator).

-Run Simulation: Go to "Flow" > "Run Simulation" > "Run Behavioral Simulation".
+6.Run Simulation: Go to "Flow" > "Run Simulation" > "Run Behavioral Simulation".
 This will launch the Vivado Simulator and compile your design for simulation.

-Set Simulation Time: In the Vivado Simulator window, set the simulation time if it's not set automatically.
+7.Set Simulation Time: In the Vivado Simulator window, set the simulation time if it's not set automatically.
 This determines how long the simulation will run.

-Run Simulation: Start the simulation by clicking on the "Run" button in the simulation window.
+8.Run Simulation: Start the simulation by clicking on the "Run" button in the simulation window.

-View Results: After the simulation completes, you can view waveforms, debug signals, and analyze the behavior of your design.
+9.View Results: After the simulation completes, you can view waveforms, debug signals, and analyze the behavior of your design.

 **LOGIC DIAGRAM**

-ENCODER
+**ENCODER**

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-2/assets/6987778/3cd1f95e-7531-4cad-9154-fdd397ac439e)

-DECODER
+**DECODER**

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-2/assets/6987778/45a5e6cf-bbe0-4fd5-ac84-e5ad4477483b)

-MULTIPLEXER
+**MULTIPLEXER**

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-2/assets/6987778/427f75b2-8e67-44b9-ac45-a66651787436)

-DEMULTIPLEXER
+**DEMULTIPLEXER**

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-2/assets/6987778/1c45a7fc-08ac-4f76-87f2-c084e7150557)

-MAGNITUDE COMPARATOR
+**MAGNITUDE COMPARATOR**

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-2/assets/6987778/b2fe7a05-6bf7-4dcb-8f5d-28abbf7ea8c2)

 **PROCEDURE:**

 STEP:1  Start  the Xilinx navigator, Select and Name the New project.

 STEP:2  Select the device family, device, package and speed.

 STEP:3  Select new source in the New Project and select Verilog Module as the Source type.

 STEP:4  Type the File Name and Click Next and then finish button.
 Type the code and save it.

 STEP:5  Select the Behavioral Simulation in the Source Window and click the check syntax.

 STEP:6  Click the simulation to simulate the program and  give the inputs and verify the outputs as per the truth table.

 STEP:7  Select the Implementation in the Sources Window and select the required file in the Processes Window.

 STEP:8  Select Check Syntax from the Synthesize  XST Process.
 Double Click in the  FloorplanArea/IO/Logic-Post Synthesis process in the User Constraints process group.
 UCF(User constraint File) is obtained.

 STEP:9  In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.

 STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.

 STEP:11  On the board, by giving required input, the LEDs starts to glow light, indicating the output.

 **VERILOG CODE :**